fluent/fluent-operator/docs/plugins/fluentbit/output/tcp.md

 # TCP

-The tcp output plugin allows to send records to a remote TCP server.
-The payload can be formatted in different ways as required.
+The tcp output plugin allows to send records to a remote TCP server. <br /> The payload can be formatted in different ways as required. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/outputs/tcp-and-tls**

 | Field | Description | Scheme |